School Climate

 The school climate and connectedness survey is a useful tool for understanding how to better support, engage and build important relationships with their students and families.

 The team decided they needed to develop strategies to change this perception.
-They made a list to be sure every student had two key staff they already had a relationship with.
+They made a list to be sure every student had two key staff members with whom they already had a relationship.
 When coming up with this list, the staff realized there were students who did not have a strong relationship with any staff, and these students became a priority.
-Specific staff would greet them every day and make sure they had one, non-directive, positive conversation(s) with a school adult.
-Key school staff would explicitly say to students, “we missed you yesterday when you were gone and we are glad you are here today.”
+Specific staff would greet them every day and make sure they had one non-directive, positive conversation(s) with a school adult.
+Key school staff would explicitly say to students, “We missed you yesterday when you were gone, and we are glad you are here today.”

 “Positive school climate and connectedness is not a program but a way of engaging in the world.

-How do we make this the foundation of all of of our interactions?”
+How do we make this the foundation of all of our interactions?”

 -Alaska School Counselor